wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 			- `$ sudo cp myscript /usr/local/bin`
 -
 - ### Lesson 6: Working with Variables and Arguments
-	- An argument is anything that can be put behind
+	- An argument is anything that can be put behind the name of a command or script -